How does osteopathy help with tennis elbow?

 Tennis elbow causes

-- The major cause leading to Tennis elbow is overuse (repetitive strain and contraction) of muscles of the back of the forearm.
+- The major cause leading to Tennis elbow is overuse (repetitive strain and contraction) of muscles of the back of the forearm or elbow joint.

 - Sport technique inappropriately used